 People are often told not to complain about something unless they are willing to do something about it.
 That's only fair when there is something they can do.
 Good leaders give people that opportunity.

 Principle 3.
 Incremental improvements are typically inexpensive to implement

 Employees tend to focus on small changes that can be accomplished without a lot of expense.
 In fact, many ideas from employees involve eliminating processes, rather than adding them, which is an excellent way to be sure that every activity adds some value to the customer and reduces wasted effort.

 Getting people to change the way they've always done things is hard.
 Do you know what makes it easier?
 Rolling out changes that originated from the front lines.
 When people come up with the ideas to improve their own work, they intrinsically see the value of the changes.
 Knowing that improvements come from their peers inspires faith in the necessity of the changes much more so than does a decree from senior leadership who has never actually done the process in question.

 By engaging your staff in the continuous improvement model, you empower them to take charge of their own work (but you help them as leaders).
 They're able to identify problems or opportunities for improvement, follow through on implementing their ideas, take credit for the work, and see a measurable impact from their efforts.
-In this way, the burden of improvement is lifted from managers, who can spend their time more effectively coaching staff on improvement techniques and removing barriers to implementing changes.
+In this way, the sole burden of improvement is lifted from managers, who can spend their time more effectively coaching staff on improvement techniques and removing barriers to implementing changes.

 Because the continuous improvement model relies on employees for ideas for improvement, they become more invested in the outcome of the change, and employee engagement increases.
 This increases the chance of successful, sustainable improvement.
 Improved employee engagement also has a positive impact on retention, customer service, product quality, and recruiting.

 For more information about overcoming resistance to change, check out this free webinar: